William Auman

-William Auman was an American brigadier general of British descent during the American Civil War and Spanish–American War.
+William Auman (1838-1920) was an American brigadier general of during the American Civil War and Spanish–American War.
 He was known for commanding the 13th Infantry Regiment during the Battle of San Juan Hill and was the first officer to reach the top of the hill.

 Origin

-William was born on October 17, 1838, at Amityville, Pennsylvania.
-William was of British origin as his great-grandfather, Henry Auman came to the United States as a British soldier before being captured by George Washington's forces at the Battle of Trenton.
-After the end of the American Revolutionary War, Henry settled in Amityville along with his son, Samuel.
-Before the American Civil War broke out, Auman moved to Pottsville, Pennsylvania at some point and worked as a clerk there.
+William Auman was born on October 17, 1838, at Amityville, Pennsylvania Before the American Civil War broke out, William moved to Pottsville, Pennsylvania, at some point and worked as a clerk there.

 American Civil War

 Auman enlisted in the Union Army on September 11, 1861, within Company G of the 48th Pennsylvania Infantry Regiment at 22 years of age.
 On April 18, 1862, he was briefly a private within Company B at the 25th Pennsylvania Infantry Regiment until July 29 when he placed back in the 48th Pennsylvania at Company G with the ranks of sergeant and corporal from September 29, 1862, to July 23, 1864.
 The next day, Auman was promoted to second lieutenant and to first lieutenant on September 12, 1864.
 Finally, he was promoted to captain on June 4, 1865, after being brevetted captain on April 2, 1864, for "gallant and meritorious services" during the Siege of Petersburg but was also wounded in the mouth in the campaign.
 Despite being honorably mustered out on July 17, 1865, Auman re-enlisted in the U.S. Army on May 11, 1866, as a second lieutenant within the 13th Infantry Regiment.